Alicisox/Alicisox/README.md

-- Hi, I’m Natthapong Chantaklad, a graduated Information System and Network Engineering student who loves to analyze and predict data around the world.
+- Hi, I’m Champ (Natthapong Chantaklad), a Highly-motivated postgraduate master of Artificial Intelligence student who is proficient in Python and Java OOP programming and information systems.
+Looking for internship in Melborne, Australia during the next semester break.

-I passionate to understand human behavior in different situations and help solve people's problems by using data analysis and prediction.
+Passionate about understanding human behavior in different situations and solve people's problems by using data-driven analysis and prediction.
+Eager to learn new things and seek out new challenges.

-- My latest project is Airbnb analysis which gives an insight into Airbnb data.
-The project finds insight information on the Airbnb rental business by using the machine learning method, such as the factors that affect Airbnb customer satisfaction.
-I'm currently working on a time-series data analysis project to get an insight into sale forecasting.
+The latest project is Airbnb analysis which gives an insight into Airbnb data.
+The project finds insight information on the Airbnb rental business by using the machine learning method.
+For instance, the factors that affect Airbnb customer satisfaction.
+Currently, working on a time-series data analysis project to obtain an insight into sale forecasting.